Nikhil-Xavier-DS/Hermes/natural_language_classifier/bert_model/README.md

 BERT was trained with the masked language modeling (MLM) and next sentence prediction (NSP) objectives.
 It is efficient at predicting masked tokens and at NLU in general, but is not optimal for text generation.

 #### Reference
 1. Jacob Devlin, Ming-Wei Chang, Kenton Lee, Kristina Toutanova.
 2019.
-BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding
+"BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding"
 2. https://huggingface.co/transformers/index.html